lopezpdvn/lopezpdvn.github.io/_drafts/windows-10-set-up.md

 resume, display logon screen* and enter how many minutes to wait to automatically lock the screen.
 You don't have to select a screen saver.

+## Set system power settings

+A few recommended power settings.

+Press `Meta`+`E` to open *File Explorer*, and go to *Control Panel\Hardware and Sound\Power Options\System Settings*.
+Click on *Change settings that are currently unavailable*

+Do nothing when the power button is pressed and when the lid is closed.
+Select *Require a password (recommended)* in section *Password protection on wakeup*.
+In section *Shutdown settings* uncheck *Turn on fast startup* and check *Sleep*, *Hibernate* and *Lock*.

+Customize the default power plans or create a new one if needed.
+Make sure that the power plan you use has the following options selected (click on corresponding *Change plan settings* and then *Change advanced power settings*):

+- Require a password on wakeup: yes on both battery and plugged in.

 ## References

 - *Windows 10: The Missing Manual*.
 David Pogue.
 O'Reilly Media, Inc. September